Professor Andrew Russell

 - Planetary geology

-Jake-Collin May Origins of Glacial, Fluvial and Glaciofluvial Landforms in the Nereidum Montes; Mars (MPhil.)
-2016 -
+Jake-Collins May (MPhil.)
+2016 - 2017.
+Origins of Glacial, Fluvial and Glaciofluvial Landforms in the Nereidum Montes; Mars (MPhil.)
+(Lead Supervisor: Rachel Carr)

 Rebecca Dell (MPhil.)
-2016 - Interactions between glacier dynamics, ice structure, and climate at Fjallsjökull, south-east Iceland.
+2016 - 2017.
+Interactions between glacier dynamics, ice structure, and climate at Fjallsjökull, south-east Iceland.
+(Lead Supervisor: Rachel Carr)

 Safaa Alzerouni (PhD.)
 2013 - Controls on morphological change within wandering gravel-bed rivers over decadal time scales: the River Coquet, Northumberland, UK.